SIMNET: Developers

-Network Advances
+Network advancements

 Since this was a networked simulation, each simulation station needed its own display of the shared virtual environment.
 The display stations themselves were mock-ups of certain tank and aircraft control simulators, and they were configured to simulate conditions within the actual combat vehicle.
 The tank simulators, for example, could accommodate a full four-person crew complement to enhance the effectiveness of the training.
 The network was designed to support up to several hundred users at once.
-The fidelity of the simulation was such that it could be used to train for mission scenarios and tactical rehearsals for operations performed during the U.S. actions in Desert Storm in 1992 (Robinett 1994).
+The fidelity of the simulation was such that it could be used to train for mission scenarios and tactical rehearsals for operations performed during the U.S. actions in Desert Storm in 1992.

 SIMNET used the concept of “dead reckoning” to correlate the positions of the objects and actors within the simulated environment.
 Duncan (Duke) Miller, the BBN SIMNET program manager, first used this term, which harks back to the earliest days of ship navigation, to explain how simulators were able to communicate state change information to each other while minimizing network traffic.
-Essentially, the approach involves calculating the current position of an object from its previous position and velocity (which is composed of vector and speed elements) (Pimental and Blau 1994).
+Essentially, the approach involves calculating the current position of an object from its previous position and velocity (which is composed of vector and speed elements).
 The SIMNET protocols provided that whenever the true state of a simulator deviated by more than a certain threshold from its state as computed by dead reckoning, the simulator was obligated to send out a new state update message.

 The use of SIMNET protocols and SIMNET-based training systems in the First Gulf War demonstrates the success of the SIMNET, and its legacy was viewed as proof that realtime interactive networked cooperative virtual simulation is possible for a large user population.
 Later, the Terrestrial Wideband Network (a high speed descendant of the ARPANET that ran at T1 speeds) was used to carry traffic.
-This network remained under DARPA after the rest of ARPANET was merged with NSFNet and the ARPANET was decommissioned (Rheingold 1992).
+This network remained under DARPA after the rest of ARPANET was merged with NSFNet and the ARPANET was decommissioned.